 Reverse Mortgages have been around for quite some time in Canada – over 25 years now.
 But there are still a number of questions surrounding them that we see from people time and time again.
-As your CHIP Mortgage Pros, we thought it would be a good idea to address some of these questions and help get the word out about how a CHIP Reverse Mortgage can help you.

 What Is A Reverse Mortgage Exactly?

 Designed for Canadians 55 and over, reverse mortgages in Canada are designed to allow you to access the built up equity in your house (up to 55% of the home value) without having to make payments on the principal or interest.
 It’s a great way for those entering or in retirement to enjoy consistent income all without having to worry about repaying the loan until they are ready to move or sell their home.

 What’s the difference between this and a Home Equity Line of Credit?